H-Town (band): Formation

-The group grew up together in Houston's Yellowstone neighborhood located on the south side of the city.
+The group grew up together in Houston's 3rd Ward neighborhood located on the south side of the city.
 While attending Jack Yates High School, in 1991, Keven and Solomon Conner formed a band with Darryl Jackson.
 They were known as "The Gents" and recorded their first album, It's No Dream, with producer Phil Blackmon.
 Shazam was chosen as lead singer at the time of recording this album, which featured the ballad "A Time for Us".
 The album was released locally and was not a huge commercial success.
 The group continued recording and performed at talent shows and plays when a local producer sent their demo tape to 2 Live Crew rapper and record label executive Luther "Luke" Campbell.
 After an impromptu audition, Campbell signed the group to his label, Luke Records.
 Producer Bishop "Stick" Burrell became their producer and positioned Dino as lead singer, seeing his potential and rare voice as the formula for success in the group and built his sound around him.
 They took the name of the group, "H-Town", from the local nickname for the city of Houston, Texas, in which they grew up.

 Early career

 Fever for Da Flavor (1993)

 H-Town's debut album Fever for Da Flavor was released on April 15, 1993.
 The group achieved hit status in the United States with "Knockin' Da Boots", which became H-Town's biggest hit and also their signature song.
 "Boots" was a #1 hit on the R&B charts, and peaked at #3 on the Billboard Hot 100.
 "Lick U Up", the band's follow-up single, peaked at #21.
 They signed on as a part of the 1993 Coca-Cola Summer Fest tour, which included fellow R&B hit groups Shai, SWV, Jade, Naughty by Nature, Silk and also included multi-platinum rap artist LL Cool J. In 1994, H-Town won the Soul Train Music Award for Best New Artist.
 They also appeared on the Above the Rim soundtrack with their single "Part Time Lover", which was produced by DeVante Swing of Jodeci.
 It peaked at #9 on the R&B Charts.
+Also in 1994, the trio appeared in the group Black Men United, which appeared and alongside Silk, Portrait, Boyz II Men and others recording hit the single "U Will Know" for the Jason's Lyric soundtrack.